Martin-Alexander/strata_tables/README.md

 ## Overview

 This gem provides both system versioning and application versioning.
-They can be used alone, in parallel, or in conjunction (e.g., for bitemporal data modelling).
+They can be used alone, in parallel, or in conjunction (e.g., for bitemporal data modelling), and use the same Active Record interface for time-travel queries.

-The time-travel query interface works for both and can be used without any versioning at all, provided your table is using one of PostgreSQL time range types (e.g., `tstzrange`).

-Read more details below this section.

 ### System Versioning Overview

 - Maintained by the database using PostgreSQL triggers and operates out of sight of Active Record
 - History tables can be easily added to existing tables to provide temporal features where needed
-- Optionally creates a parallel hierarchy of your models that default to using history tables
 - Version a subset of a table's columns if storage space is a concern
-- Disable and reenable system versioning for a given table at any time

 Read more details [here](#system-versioning).